Top Nude Beaches in Florida

 Pasco, the semi-rural west coast patch just north of Tampa and St. Petersburg, boasts some two dozen nudist resorts and clubs within 90 minutes of Orlando or Tampa, some also surrounded by clothing-optional housing communities.

 But Pasco is hardly alone in offering a range of naturist-friendly attractions and activities.
 Resorts across the state offer no-clothes swimming pools; lakes for paddle boarding, kayaking, canoeing, and fishing; tennis, horseback riding, hiking; and pétanque, a French-Canadian variation of bocce ball.

 And, naturally, there’s the main attraction for those who relish the feel of the sun's rays on their bare skin – Florida's nearly year-round sunshine and inviting weather.

-Plus, there are four more-or-less public nude beaches in Florida.
+Plus, there are several more-or-less public nude beaches in Florida.
 Only one has the official blessing of the county it’s in; the others have what might be thought of as the grin and “bare” it tolerance of the authorities.